Bert D'Angelo/Superstar

-Bert D'Angelo/Superstar (shown as Bert D'Angelo in Britain) is an American police drama that aired on ABC on Saturday Nights from February 21 to July 10, 1976.
+Bert D'Angelo/Superstar (shown as Bert D'Angelo in Britain) is an American police drama television series that was broadcast by American Broadcasting Company on Saturday Nights from February 21 to July 10, 1976.
 The series was produced by Quinn Martin.

-The series spun off from The Streets of San Francisco, although the episode which introduced the character ("Superstar") had its first airing on March 4, 1976, after the spinoff premiered.
-It was screened in Britain on BBC1 in the summer of 1976 (curiously, The Streets of San Francisco was an ITV import).
+The series derived from The Streets of San Francisco, although the episode ("Superstar") which introduced the character was first broadcast on March 4, 1976, after the spinoff premiered.
+It was broadcast in Britain on BBC1 during the summer of 1976 (The Streets of San Francisco was an ITV import).

 Premise

 Bert D'Angelo was a ten-year veteran of the New York City Police Department transferred to San Francisco, "so as to acquaint the San Francisco Police Department with the way things were done back in New York City".
-He handled a variety of types of cases, including drugs, murders, and robberies.
+He was involved with a variety of types of cases, including illegal drugs, murders, and robberies.